Areas of interest

 When focusing on paediatric populations, a discrepancy exists between the medicines available for children and those for adults.
 Notably, many paediatric medications have labels that are not suitable for children for different age groups.
 In this situation, off-label use often represents the only treatment option for paediatric patients, and, in the lack of established risk-benefit criteria, prescribers have taken different approaches, also following non-harmonised national rules.
 TEDDY has set-up:

-WG 1 – The EPMD WG, aimed to implement, manage and disseminate results from the European Paediatric Medicines Database (EPMD) established in 2007 allowing monitoring of the status of art of paediatric medicines approved by the EMA since 1995.
+The European Paediatric Medicines Needs WG aims to implement, manage and disseminate results from the European Paediatric Medicines Database (EPMD) established in 2007 allowing monitoring of the status of the art of paediatric medicines approved by the EMA since 1995.
 The EPMD may be publicly consulted, and periodic public reports are being released regularly.
+Providing full access to the comprehensive data contained in the European Paediatric Medicine Database enables informed decision-making and fosters advanced research to address the specific needs and challenges of paediatric healthcare.

-WG 2 – The WG on Off label uses mitigation.
-It is aimed to prepare a plan of action to reduce the off-label use of drugs in children, starting from the existing or under development good practices, SOPs and tools developed by TEDDY and other research groups in Europe in support of a safer use of medicines for children.
+The WG on Off label uses mitigation aims at developing actions to properly address the theme of paediatric off-label medicines use at European level, starting from the existing or under development best practices and tools developed by TEDDY and other research groups in Europe in support of a safer use of medicines for children.
+This is done mainly through collaborative research projects, training and advocacy activities, and scientific publications.

 Research methodologies